Sterrs/leaning/STYLE.md

 - Use `intro(s)` to introduce conventional mathematical objects (like numbers or lists) and `assume` to introduce hypotheses (instances of propositions).
 - Use `dsimp only []` to expand lambda expressions
+- If you are using `split` multiple times to split up what looks like a non-nested expression, indent as follows: split, {
+        ...
+      }, split, {
+        ...
+      }, split, {
+        ...
+      }, {
+        ...
+      }

 More general tips/useful things not to forget: